Freight Shipping from Jacksonville to New York City

 How much does it cost to ship freight from Jacksonville to New York City?

-Full truckload (FTL) rates from Jacksonville, FL to New York City, NY currently range from $2,335-$2,878 for a standard dry van load over the 1,086-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to New York City, NY currently range $2,335-$2,878 (roughly $2.17-$2.67 per mile over 1,086 miles).
 LTL shipments typically cost $797-$1,323 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to New York City?

-Standard FTL transit from Jacksonville to New York City is approximately 20 hrs by truck over 1,086 miles.
+Standard FTL transit from Jacksonville to New York City is approximately 20 hrs by truck over 1,086 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Jacksonville Intermodal (JAXPORT area) to Howland Hook Marine Terminal (Staten Island) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Jacksonville to New York City freight?